berak/ants-tcp/readme.txt

 start it by (editing and) running main.py

-current ports are:
-	web_port = 2080
-	tcp_port = 2081

-	remember to adjust your firewall.

 the default trueskill impl is trueskill.py, if you also got java installed, you'll want to use jskills.